-Quick 15-minute Enchilada Sauce has deep rich flavor and the perfect consistency.
-The very best part is that it’s ready in minutes and make a great busy weeknight dinner along with delicious Enchiladas.
+Quick 15-minute Enchilada Sauce has a deep rich flavor and the perfect consistency.
+The very best part is that it’s ready in minutes and makes a great busy weeknight dinner along with delicious Enchiladas.

 This homemade version of Enchilada sauce is made of accessible and affordable ingredients, quick and easy without messing with the dried chilis.